Fava beans nutrition is noteworthy for its high vegetable-protein content and dopamine precursors.

 Yet at times it rises to being the fourth most-popular page at this site.

-You have probably arrived here for one of two-reasons.
+You have probably arrived here for one of two reasons.
 Either you have Parkinson's disease and are looking for a natural form of treatment or you are planning to reduce the red-meat on your plate; both are perfectly valid.

 This page was last updated by Bernard Preston on 9th January, 2024.

 There are three good reasons to grow and enjoy fava beans regularly; they do not thrive as well in the summer heat by the way, so you may need to freeze them if you want some for year-round nutrition.
-I hate to recommend the dried ones; I do not like them either.
+I hate to recommend the dried ones; I do not like them at all.

 Fava beans nutrition is about the treatment of Parkinson's-disease; and I would suggest perhaps the prevention of it, though I could find no research confirming that.

-This is all quite complex biochemistry, so we will leave that until last; if you have the disease and want to reduce or go without the medication then brace yourself, and get ready to have your brain stretched.
+This is all quite complex biochemistry so we will leave that until last.
+If you have the disease and want to reduce or go without the medication then brace yourself; and get ready to have your brain stretched.
 It is important.

-Whether we like it or not, within a few short decades, humans beings are going to be getting most of their protein from vegetables; more specifically, from legumes.
+Whether we like it or not, within a few short decades, humans beings are going to be getting most of their protein from vegetables; more specifically, legumes.

-There are four reasons.
+There are at least four prominent reasons.

 For many that is a problem for another day and the next generation to sort out; for the present we will continue to enjoy predominantly meat in some form for our protein.

-Then it is time to start making a place for vegetable-protein in your food, and there is no better place to start than with fava beans nutrition.
+than with fava beans nutrition.
 It is being called the Flexitarian way of life; still eating meat but less of it.

-Therein lies the rub; it will mean you have to start growing them yourself, unless you live in countries like Morocco and parts of England where they are available in the market-place; and interestingly in all five Blue Zones of the world where ten-times as many live to vigorous, ripe old-age.
-It is not the slightest bit difficult, but they do need to be firmly staked.
+Therein lies the rub.
+It will mean you have to start growing them yourself, unless you live in countries like Morocco and parts of England where they are available in the marketplace; and interestingly in all five Blue Zones of the world where ten-times as many live to vigorous, ripe old age.
+It is not the slightest bit difficult but they do need to be firmly staked.

-Dried, or old and starchy, they are perfectly horrid.
-How to plant broad beans is not rocket science, but it will take you down new and enticing paths like getting your garden-soil ready.
+Dried or old and starchy, they are perfectly horrid.
+How to plant broad beans is not rocket science but it will take you down new and enticing paths like getting your garden-soil ready.
 In fact, most folk reading this page, have probably also already considered the subject and are even practising it.

-Just how much protein we should be eating each day is a controversial subject, not to be discussed here, but as a rough guide, the average person needs about 50g per day, and a cup of fava-beans would provide almost all of that; add an egg and you are home and dry.
+Just how much protein we should be eating each day is a controversial subject, not to be discussed here; but as a rough guide, the average person needs about 50g per day, and a cup of fava-beans would provide almost all of that.
+Add an egg and you are home and dry.

 Getting your garden soil ready is all about the virtues of humus and composting.